rollupnc/RollupNC/README.md

 For each SNARK, we construct a **Transactions Merkle tree**, whose leaves are the transactions processed by the SNARK.

 ## User
+The user sends `deposit` and `withdraw` transactions directly to the smart contract, and all other normal transactions to the off-chain coordinator.

 ### Deposits
 1. User deposits into smart contract